Find out which types of clearance certificates you will need to obtain, before selling a property.

 Rates Clearance Certificate from the Council

 When ownership of a property is changing, the transferring attorney will need to apply to the council (local authority) for a rates clearance certificate.
-The council will usually require not only all rates and taxes to be paid up to date, but also the rates and taxes for the next four to five months be paid in advance.
+The council will usually require not only all rates and taxes to be paid up to date, but also the rates and taxes for the next four to five months to be paid in advance.
 Once the amount is paid in full, only then will the council give the transferring attorney the clearance certificate.
-Without the clearance certificate the transfer will be rejected by the Registrar of Deeds and this will prolong the amount of time necessary to change the ownership of the property.
+Without the clearance certificate, the transfer will be rejected by the Registrar of Deeds and this will prolong the amount of time necessary to change the ownership of the property.

-After registration the council will refund the seller the amount paid in advance.
-The transferring attorney will notify the council of the registration, however it is not their responsibility to get the refund back; it is ultimately the responsibility of the seller.
-Due to work loads at the council it normally takes several months to obtain the refund.
+After registration, the council will refund the seller the amount paid in advance.
+The transferring attorney will notify the council of the registration, however, it is not their responsibility to get the refund back; it is ultimately the responsibility of the seller.
+Due to workloads at the council it normally takes several months to obtain the refund.

 Levy Clearance Certificate

 When selling a sectional title property the transferring attorney will need to obtain a clearance certificate from the body corporate or the managing agent.
 They will certify that all levies are paid in full.
 The certificate must be valid for a period beyond the transfer date.
-A reconciliation will be done by the transferring attorney between the seller and purchaser on transfer.
+A reconciliation will be done by the transferring attorney between the seller and purchaser on the transfer.

 Electrical Certificate of Compliance (ECOC)

-It is mandatory for home owners to be in possession of a valid Electrical Certificate of Compliance.
+It is mandatory for homeowners to be in possession of a valid Electrical Certificate of Compliance.
 This is a provision of the Electrical Installation Regulations which came into effect during May 2009, under the Occupational Health And Safety Act (No. 85 of 1993).
 When the property changes ownership this certificate must be produced in order to verify that the electrical installation in the property is in proper working order in terms of the law.
 It is the seller’s responsibility to obtain the certificate and repair any faults identified.
-The certificate has a validation period of two years however, when any electrical work is done a new certificate needs to be obtained.
+The certificate has a validation period of two years however when any electrical work is done a new certificate needs to be obtained.
 Whilst the certificate covers things like distribution boards, wiring, earthing and bonding of all metal components (including antennae and satellite dishes), as well as wall sockets, light switches and the isolators of fixed appliances, it does not cover the fixed appliances themselves (geysers, stoves, motors, fans, under-floor heating).

 Electric Fence System Compliance Certificate

 If you’ve installed electric fencing as a security measure, you will need an Electrical Fence System Compliance Certificate.
 This is a separate certificate to the Electrical Certificate of Compliance(ECOC) as it falls under the provisions of a separate set of regulations: The Electrical Machinery Regulations of 2011 (also issued under the Occupational Health and Safety Amendment Act, No. 181 of 1993.).
 These regulations do not apply to electric fences installed prior to 1 October 2012 - unless you’re preparing to sell the property.
-However, a compliance certificate must be provided by the seller when the property changes owenership.
+However, a compliance certificate must be provided by the seller when the property changes ownership.
 A new certificate must be obtained whenever additions or alterations to the system have been made and, as with the Electrical Compliance Certificate, the electric fence system compliance certificate is valid for two years.